cacharbe/obsidian-ttrpg-session-notes/README.md

 5. Install and enable the plugin.

 ## Step 2: Create the Required Folder Structure
 The plugin currently makes several assumptions about the set up of your vault.
-To ensure the plugin works correctly, you need to create the following folder structure within your vault:
+To ensure the plugin works correctly, it is suggested that the user create the following folder structure within their vault:

 - `ttrpgs/`: Root folder for TTRPG content.
   - `campaign1/`: Folder for your first campaign (rename as needed).